clocktower-protocol/clocktower-docs/docs/whitepaper/extra_content_and_notes.md

    creation - done by provider
-   initiation - subscriber subscribes, funds the subscription, can unsubscribe and cancel perpetuating - caller perpetuates the subscription, resets the
+   initiation - subscriber subscribes, funds the subscription, can unsubscribe and cancel perpetuating/extension - caller perpetuates the subscription, resets the

    All of these players are contributing to the overall lifecycle of a SUBSCRIPTION